Continue Your Story

-Caring for a loved one full time is a major responsibility.
+Caring for a loved one full time is a large responsibility.
 Being available to take care of that person 24/7 is not always possible.
-Whether going on vacation, having an unavoidably busy weekend or just needing a mental and physical break, Our Lady of Angels Retirement Home (OLA) provides respite care services for seniors.
-Have peace of mind in knowing your loved one’s wellbeing is in the best of hands while you are away.
+Whether going on vacation this summer, having an unavoidably busy weekend or just needing a mental and physical break, Our Lady of Angels Retirement Home (OLA) provides respite care services for seniors.
+Have peace of mind in knowing your loved one’s well-being is in the best of hands while you are away.

 Hargis also mentions, “Senior Services can help families help offset respite care costs through The National Family Caregiver Support Program (NFCSP).”